arrayfire/afQuantumSim/docs/USAGE.md

 with some other parameters and it will do the work for us.

 For our case, we can set the search space of the eigenvalue to be $[-10, 10]$ by setting `range = 10`.
-For the variational state generator we can set either one as it is a simple matrix, lets leave it as the default of `AQS::LINEAR`, for the tolerance let's leave it at 0 for maximum precision, and let's use 1000 iterations for the optimization algorithm.
+For the variational state generator we can set either one as it is a simple matrix, let's leave it as the default of `AQS::LINEAR`, for the tolerance let's leave it at 0 for maximum precision, and let's use 1000 iterations for the optimization algorithm.

 ```c++
     float range = 10.f;